NHS Graduate Management Training Scheme

 - Winner of the 'Graduate Employer of Choice in Human Resources' in 2012 The Times Top 100 Graduate Recruitment Awards

-For the 2016 intake the scheme had nearly 16,000 applicants and recruited around 100 trainees to start in September.
+For the 2018 intake the scheme had over 17,000 applicants and are looking to recruite around 200 trainees to start in September.
 There are now five specialisms to choose from: General Management, Human Resource Management, Finance Management, Informatics Management and Policy.

 More information about the NHS Graduate Management Training Scheme can be found on the NHS Leadership Academy website